Khanh-embedded247/auto_loadmap/auto_loadmap/README.md

 # **Auto Loadmap for Vehicle** 😊
 ## 🎯 **Main features **
 - ✅ Load maps on demand based on current location
-- ✅ Lazy loading và caching thông minh
+- ✅ Smart loading and caching
 - ✅ Automatically update map when location changes

 ---